unswsecsoc/writeups/18s1/suits-collab/binary/whropper/README.md

    - for some reason this fails whenever done by hand
    - no idea why so thats why the hint recommends doing it with `pwntools`

+(For those just starting with binary I recommend watching the part in the video a well, as explaining step-by-step in text would take way too long, for experienced players just ignore this :P)

 # Flag
 FLAG{grabbin_a_byte_to_eat}